 This is just not true.
 What is true is that the bankruptcy or foreclosure will show on your credit report for 7-10 years.
 But this rarely means that you cannot get a home loan until that record is off your report.

-As long as the bankruptcy or foreclosure is one or two years ago, you still may be able to get an FHA loan.
+As long as the bankruptcy or foreclosure is one or two years ago, you still may be able to get an mortgage insured by the FHA.
 And if the black mark on your report was three or five years ago, it’s not an obstacle at all.

 Tip: Again, FHA wants to see that you have recovered financially from your credit problem.
 So for the year or two before you apply for a loan, get your finances in order and make all credit payments on time.

-The FHA loan is one of the best, easiest to qualify for home loans on the market for first time home buyers.
-There are many people who can qualify for FHA loans who assume that they can’t, and they continue to rent far longer than they need to.
+The FHA program is one of the best, easiest to qualify for home loans on the market for new house buyers.
+There are many people who can qualify for FHA first time home loans who assume that they can’t, and they continue to rent far longer than they need to.